 And now I say that even of his own words spoken here... ye may in his translations perceive his cankered mind.
 For he saith that Demetrius "had gathered a company against Paul for preaching against images."
 Here may the Christian reader well perceive the poison of this serpent.
-It is to no man unknown that all good Christian people do both abhor the idol s of the false paynim gods and honor also the images of Chri ist and our Lady and other holy saints.
-And as they call the or ne sort "images"-so call they the other sort "idols."
-Now-whereas S Saint Paul preached there against Acts 19:24-40 is dols-cometh this good man and saith he 5 p preached against images.
-And as he speaketh here- even so he translateth.
-For in the fifth chapter of Saint Paul to t the Corinthians, where Saint Paul saith, "I have written to you th hat ye company not together if any that is called a brother be a fo rnicator or covetous or a worshipper 10 of idols"-there translated Ty yndale, " or a worshipper of images " because e Apostle had in that place forbidden Christian men to worship any images and that whoso worshipped any images, men should not company with him.
-Here plain meaning of the man's translation.
-15 Now seeth he well enough that at Saint Paul spoke not of images but of idols; and he pe erceived both that he so did, and also wherefore he so did, by his ot ther words-written in the tenth chapter of the same epistle-where Sa aint Paul, speaking of the meat offered unto idols, which he would th at Christian men should forbear, saith in 20 this wise: "What say I, then?"
+It is to no man unknown that all good Christian people do both abhor the idols of the false paynim gods and honor also the images of Christ and our Lady and other holy saints.
+And as they call the one sort "images"-so call they the other sort "idols."
+Now-whereas Saint Paul preached there against Acts 19:24-40 idols-cometh this good man and saith he 5 preached against images.
+And as he speaketh here-even so he translateth.
+For in the fifth chapter of Saint Paul to the Corinthians, where Saint Paul saith, "I have written to you that ye company not together if any that is called a brother be a fornicator or covetous or a worshipper 10 of idols"-there translated Tyndale, "... or a worshipper of images"... because he would have it seem that the Apostle had in that place forbidden Christian men to worship any images... and that whoso worshipped any images, men should not company with him.
+Here ye may see the sincerity and plain meaning of the man's translation.
+15 Now seeth he well enough that Saint Paul spoke not of images but of idols; and he perceived both that he so did, and also wherefore he so did, by his other words-written in the tenth chapter of the same epistle-where Saint Paul, speaking of the meat offered unto idols, which he would that Christian men should forbear, saith in 20 this wise: "What say I, then?
 That the idol is anything?
-Or that it ything?
-Nay; but I say that those er they offer to devils and not to should have any fellowship with devils."
-25 Images are honored This only text of Saint Paul is enough to answer all the whole heap of neretics that bark against holy for God's sake.
-For Saint Paul here Ţ. ne worshipping of idols was unlawful 30 ns was because that the worship vas done to devils.
-And why, but for ose idols for the love and honor that • om they called gods, and whom those idols represented?
-35 side, that good folk which worship images of Christ and his saint ts-do worship thereby Christ and his saints whom those images represent.
+Or that it which is offered to idols is anything?
+Nay; but I say that those things which the paynims offer... they offer to devils and not to God, and I would not that ye should have any fellowship with devils."
+25 Images are honored This only text of Saint Paul is enough to answer all the whole heap of for God's sake. heretics that bark against holy images that good men honor for God's sake.
+For Saint Paul here showeth that the cause why the worshipping of idols was unlawful 30 among the Gentiles or paynims was because that the worship that was done to those idols was done to devils.
+And why, but for because that it was done to those idols for the love and honor that they bore to those devils, whom they called gods, and whom those idols represented?
+35

+But so it is, on the other side, that good folk which worship images of Christ and his saints-do worship thereby Christ and his saints whom those images represent.
 Wherefore it followeth that likewise as the paynims, worshippers of idols, did evil in the worshipping of them, because that in the worshipping of them they worshipped devils: right so do the Christian men well in the worshipping of images, because that in the worshipping of images they worship Christ and his holy saints.
 And now ye see, good Christian readers, that this one place of Saint Paul so plainly reproveth all these heretics that bark against images... that saving they be shameless, they should never look any man in the face for shame.
+But Tyndale, to blind the reader with, hath corrupted in his